JuliaDiff/BlueStyle/julia/style-guide.md

     No:  ham[lower + offset:upper + offset]
     ```

-- More than one space around an assignment (or other) operator to align it with another:
+- Avoid using more than one space around an assignment (or other) operator to align it with another:

     ```
     # Yes: